School of Medicine

 Ann Ming Yeh

-Dr. Yeh’s research interests include non-alcoholic fatty liver disease, nutrition, and integrative medicine for pediatric gastroenterology.
+Dr. Yeh’s research interests include inflammatory bowel disease, nutrition, and integrative medicine for pediatric gastroenterology.
 She has presented her research on fatty liver, inflammatory bowel disease and integrative medicine at national meetings.